How to Keep Seniors Safe From Illness Like COVID-19 During the Holidays

 An elderly woman puts a medical mask on her face.

-Plan time for rest after traveling
+Plan time for rest

 Too much commotion or activity immediately after travel can cause seniors to become stressed or irritable.
 Getting enough rest helps lower stress levels, which boosts the immune system and promotes good health.

-Help your older relatives break a sweat
+Help older relatives stay active

 Encourage healthy food choices